themoonisacheese/2bored2wait/README.md

 - [ ] Join queue at a specific time.
 (E.g 'start 8:30')

 - [ ] Calculate the perfect time to join the queue based on queue size/eta.
+(E.g aim to join 2b2t between 8-9pm)